ufrisk/pcileech-fpga/readme.md

 PCILeech FPGA Summary:
 =================
 PCILeech FPGA contains software and HDL code for FPGA based devices that may be used together with the [PCILeech Direct Memory Access (DMA) Attack Toolkit](https://github.com/ufrisk/pcileech/) and [MemProcFS - The Memory Process File System](https://github.com/ufrisk/MemProcFS/).
-FPGA based hardware provides full access to 64-bit memory space without having to rely on a kernel module running on the target system.
-FPGA based devices may also send raw PCIe Transaction Layer Packets TLPs - allowing for more specialized research.
+FPGA based hardware provides full access to 64-bit memory space and may also send raw PCIe Transaction Layer Packets TLPs - allowing for more specialized research.